And now for Something Completely Different...

 - "Spot the Looney!"

 - The only way the BBC would air the Undertaker sketch would be if the audience booed during the offensive bits and stormed the set after the final line ("We'll eat your mum, and then if you feel a bit guilty about it afterward, we can dig a grave and you can throw up in it!")
+The BBC still hated the result, and later wiped it from the master tape.
+It was subsequently reinstated from a slightly blurry copy.

 - Author Appeal: In universe: Mr Neville Shunt is so obsessed with trains that the characters in his murder mystery play spend more time talking about trains then discussing the murder that's just happened.